-A description of legal proceedings can be found in Note 17 - Commitments and Contingencies to our Consolidated Financial Statements, included in this report at Part II, Item 8-Financial Statements and Supplementary Data, and is incorporated by reference into this Item 3.
+A description of legal proceedings can be found in Note 16 - Commitments and Contingencies to our consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data," and is incorporated by reference into this Item 3.

 Item 4.
 Mine Safety Disclosures.